-Western redcedar is a species of Thuja, an evergreen coniferous tree in the cypress family Cupressaceae, native to the northwestern United States and southwestern Canada, from southern Alaska and British Columbia south to northwest California and inland to western Montana.
+Western redcedar is a species of Thuja, an evergreen coniferous tree native to the northwestern United States and southwestern Canada.

-The foliage forms flat sprays with scale-like leaves in opposite pairs, with successive pairs at 90¬∞ to each other.
-The foliage sprays are green above, and green marked white with stomatal bands below.
-The cones are slender, 15-20 mm long and 4-5 mm broad, with 8-12 thin, overlapping scales.
+The foliage forms flat sprays with scale-like leaves in opposite pairs, with successive pairs at 90 degrees to each other.
+The small cones dangle off the ends of the branches.

-Western redcedar is the Provincial tree of British Columbia.
-It is also known (mainly in the American horticultural trade) as Giant Arborvitae.
-The name Western redcedar is also sometimes split into three words as ‘Western Red Cedar’, though this can cause confusion, as it is not a cedar.
+In the American horticultural trade, it is sometimes called Giant Arborvitae.
+The name Western redcedar is also sometimes split into three words as ‘Western Red Cedar’ (though this can be confusing, as it is not a true cedar).

 Native American Uses